JimDesu/basis-lang/spec.md

 ```
 .fail
 .fail Name
-.fail Name: payload
+.fail Name <- payload             ; owning: the payload transfers into the envelope
+.fail Name <<- payload            ; viewing: the envelope views a frame-owned payload
 ```

-A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload. `.fail Name: payload` produces a failure carrying message `Name` with the value of `payload` as its payload; the typechecker requires that `payload`'s type satisfy the concept bound to `Name` (&sect;4.7).
+A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload &mdash; the same bare-name construction that produces a payload-less envelope in value position (&sect;4.15). `.fail Name <- payload` produces a failure **owning** its payload; `.fail Name <<- payload` produces a failure **viewing** a frame-owned payload, admissible only under the static rule of &sect;4.14; the typechecker requires that `payload`'s type satisfy the concept bound to `Name` (&sect;4.7).

 The `.fail` directive is itself a `!`-call: its post-call lattice state is `failing(!)` carrying the propagating set `{Name}` (or empty, for bare `.fail`).
 The next ordinary statement in the surrounding block is reachable only along the failure-skip path, which means: not at all, unless caught by a recovery context.

-Payload expressions whose surface contains `:` must be parenthesized to disambiguate them from a continuation of the `.fail` directive's syntax:
+Payload expressions that are themselves calls or larger expressions are parenthesized, per the standing expression-argument discipline:

 ```
-.fail Net::Disconnected: (lastError: u)
+.fail Net::Disconnected <- (lastError: u)
 ```

-Without the parentheses, the parser cannot determine where the payload expression ends and a continuation of the directive begins.

-Two forms are explicitly disallowed: a `.fail` whose right-hand side is a raw value with no message (`.fail (a + b)` &mdash; a value cannot carry the role of a failure message), and a `.fail` that uses a payload type's name in message position (`.fail Widget: x, y` &mdash; `Widget` is a type, not a message identifier; the constructor call `(Widget: x, y)` produces a payload value, but a separate message identifier is needed).
+Two forms are explicitly disallowed: a `.fail` whose operand is a raw value with no message (`.fail (a + b)` &mdash; a value cannot carry the role of a failure message), and a `.fail` that uses a payload type's name in message position (`.fail Widget <- x` where `Widget` is a payload type, not a message identifier; the constructor call `(Widget: x, y)` produces a payload value, but a message identifier must govern the directive).
 Both are message-required-when-payload-present violations.

 Re-failing a recovered value &mdash; passing a `|`-with-spec-bound payload forward as the payload of a fresh failure &mdash; is an ordinary `.fail` invocation in the handler's frame; it requires an explicit message because the recovery binding captures only the payload, not the original message.
 The full mechanics are in &sect;4.10.